Laser Vision Correction

 Laser Cataract Surgery

-Dr. Miller uses the Catalys™ and LenSx® lasers to perform cataract surgery and correct corneal astigmatism safely, precisely, and efficiently.
-Both laser systems give Dr. Miller greater control over each phase of cataract surgery, including the initial incisions and the softening of the crystalline lens.
-Once the clouded lens is removed, an intraocular lens (IOL) is inserted in the natural position in the eye to restore your vision.
-Using laser technology for cataract surgery and correction of astigmatism, reduces the risk of complications and provides immense benefits over traditional methods.
+Dr. Miller performs cataract surgery and corneal astigmatism correction using the Catalys™ and LenSx® lasers in a safe, precise, and efficient manner.
+Dr. Miller has greater control over each aspect of cataract surgery, including the initial incisions and the softening of the crystalline lens, thanks to both laser systems.
+After removing the cloudy lens, an intraocular lens (IOL) is implanted into the eye's normal position to restore vision.
+Utilizing laser technology for cataract surgery and astigmatism correction minimizes the risk of problems and offers numerous advantages over conventional procedures.

 Types of IOLs

-Intraocular lenses (IOLs) are used during laser cataract surgery as well as lens implant surgery to replace the crystalline lens and restore vision.
-We offer several kinds of IOLs.
-Monofocal IOLs offer vision correction at a single distance (near, intermediate, or far), and multifocal IOLs such as ReSTOR® can correct vision at a range of distances.
-We also provide accommodating IOLs such as Crystalens® lenses, which shift position in accordance with eye muscle movement, providing correction at a range of distances.
-Toric IOLs can be used to treat patients with astigmatism.
+Intraocular lenses (IOLs) are utilized during laser cataract surgery and lens implant surgery to restore vision by replacing the crystalline lens.
+We provide a variety of IOLs.
+Monofocal IOLs correct vision at a single distance (near, intermediate, or far), but multifocal IOLs such as ReSTOR® can correct vision at many distances.
+We also provide accommodating intraocular lenses, such as Crystalens® lenses, which adjust position in response to eye muscle movement and provide correction at a variety of distances.
+Toric intraocular lenses can be used to correct astigmatism.

 Eye Care Technology

-Laser Vision Correction Center of New Jersey incorporates the latest technological advancements into every area of our practice.
-We use wavefront technology to generate detailed topographic maps of the cornea that guide our vision correction procedures.
-We use the most up-to-date laser systems to reshape the cornea during LASIK and PRK, and to remove the crystalline lens during laser cataract surgery.
-We also offer advanced treatments for conditions such as glaucoma, dry eye, and complications due to diabetes.
+In every aspect of our practice, the Laser Vision Correction Center of New Jersey uses the most advanced innovative approaches.
+We develop comprehensive topographic maps of the cornea using wavefront technology to guide our vision correction procedures.
+To reshape the cornea during LASIK and PRK and to remove the crystalline lens during laser cataract surgery, we employ the most advanced laser technologies.
+We also provide innovative therapies for glaucoma, dry eye, and diabetes-related problems.